ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 </Envelope>
 ```

-And the following XML redactor configuration:
+and the following XML redactor configuration,

 ```
 <XMLRedactor>